1994–95 Liga Indonesia Premier Division: Season summary

-The inaugural duel of th3 brand-new league brought together the champions of the last edition from each competition on 27 November 1994.
+The inaugural duel of the brand-new league brought together the champions of the last edition from each competition on 27 November 1994.
 Pelita Jaya were the last winners of Galatama while Persib were winners of the 1993–94 Perserikatan.
 The match ended 1–0 for Pelita Jaya with their striker Dejan Gluščević becoming the first player to score a goal in the new top-flight in the 60th minute.

+Several match abandonments occurred throughout the season.
+A match between BPD Jateng and Arseto was abandoned on 21 December 1994 due to floodlight issues before resuming the following day, ending in a 1–1 draw.
+Two further abandonments happened near the end of the first stage on 1 June 1995.
+Persija walked out of their match against Bandung Raya trailing 3–1 at the 68th minute as a protest towards refereeing decisions which escalated into supporter riots.
+PSIR walked out on a similar manner at the 33rd minute from their match against PSIM with the score level at 0–0.
+In response to the two matches, the PSSI Disciplinary Committee gave Persija and PSIR sanctions including the addition of two goals against to their respective results, ruling Bandung Raya won 5–1 over Persija and PSIM won 2–0 over PSIR.
+Furthermore, both clubs had three points deducted in the first stage and were fined Rp5 million each.

 By the end of the first stage, PS Bengkulu, Warna Agung, PSIR, and PSIM were the clubs that were relegated from the league.
 The first wave of foreign players coming to the league proved to be ineffective in improving results, leading to clubs reshuffling the foreign players they had within their squads right before the second stage began.

 Persib would eventually become the inaugural champions of the league.
-The Maung Bandung, who only finished as runners-up in the West Division, won the title thanks to a narrow 1–0 victory over Petrokimia Putra in the final held in Gelora Senayan Main Stadium on 30 July 1995.
-The final was not without controversy however as Petrokimia striker Jacksen F. Tiago had a goal ruled out for offside at the 30th minute.
-Nevertheless, Sutiono Lamso scored later in the 76th minute for Persib and they held on to lead until the end of the game.
+The Maung Bandung, who finished as runners-up in the West Region, won the title thanks to a narrow 1–0 victory over Petrokimia Putra in the final held in Gelora Senayan Main Stadium on 30 July 1995.
+Sutiono Lamso scored in the 76th minute for Persib and they held on to lead until the end of the game.
 Persib won the title with a team consisting of local players only when most of the title challengers had at least one foreign player.
 Meanwhile, Bandung Raya striker Peri Sandria was the league's inaugural top scorer.
 The 34 goals he scored was a top-flight record which stood for 22 years until Sylvano Comvalius scored 37 goals in the 2017 Liga 1.